Sunnfast/UI-rock-paper-scissors/README.md

 Additional Feature(s):

-1. mplement a functioning reset button :white_check_mark:
+1. Implement a functioning reset button :white_check_mark:

 2. Add a focus attribute to the buttons for more compatibility